From pre-pregnancy vaccinations to conceiving, here's everything in one guide to prepare you for the pregnancy journey

 Start your pregnancy journey on a healthy note with this comprehensive guide to pre-pregnancy preparations.
 Get handy tips and recommendations on important topics including proper nutrition, vaccinations, fertility and conception.

 Start off with these positive steps for a healthy diet to make your pregnancy healthy, active and happy:

 A healthy diet will nourish you and your baby.
 It should be balanced in calories, carbohydrates, protein and fibre, and provide appropriate and adequate nutrients.

 Do: Eat these foods for these beneficial nutrients:

 Folic acid or folate is a type of vitamin B that reduces the risk of brain and spinal cord defects developing in your baby.

-Do: Take a folic acid supplement of at least 400 to 800mcg at least three months before trying for pregnancy, and for the first 12 weeks of pregnancy.
-Some women might require up to 5mg.
+Do: Take a folic acid supplement of at least 400mcg at least three months before trying for pregnancy, and for the first 12 weeks of pregnancy.
+Some women might require up to 5mg of folic acid.
 Do speak to your doctor for more advice on the appropriate dosage.

 Nutrition During Pregnancy